23verse/PIPE/README.md

 # if the package 'BiocManager' not installed, please do so
 if(!("BiocManager" %in% rownames(installed.packages()))) install.packages("BiocManager")

-# first, install basic packages: remotes, tidyverse, pbapply, ComplexHeatmap
+# first, install basic packages: remotes, tidyverse
-BiocManager::install(c('remotes','tidyverse','pbapply','ComplexHeatmap'), dependencies=T)
+BiocManager::install(c('remotes','tidyverse'), dependencies=T)

 # then, install the package 'PIPE' (now hosted at github)
 BiocManager::install("hfang-bristol/PIPE", dependencies=T, force=T)